strongself/MRefresh/README.md

 The library was made in a way that enables you to configure all parameters of the pull-to-refresh process.

-Firstly, you need and SVG Path, let it be something like this (it is a path that was taken from one of the FontAwesome icons, no copyrights infringed I hope):
+Firstly, you need SVG path, let it be something like this (it is a path that was taken from one of the FontAwesome icons, no copyrights infringed I hope):

 ```swift
 let path = "M1247 161q-5 154 -56 297.5t-139.5 260t-205 205t-260 139.5t-297.5 56q-14 1 -23 -9q-10 -10 -10 -23v-128q0 -13 9 -22t22 -10q204 -7 378 -111.5t278.5 -278.5t111.5 -378q1 -13 10 -22t22 -9h128q13 0 23 10q11 9 9 23"
 ```
-Secondly, you need to create a path configuration:
+Secondly, you need to create a svg path configuration, which provides additional parameters about how the path should be scaled:

 ```swift
 let configuration = SVGPathConfiguration(path: svg, // path string